ChickenProp/pretty-gist/README.md

   gist = ...
 ```

-This is the foundation of what I call the "simple" approach, which is
+This is the foundation of what I call the "simple" approach, naming it in
-implemented in the module `Gist.Simple`.
+comparison to things I haven't shown you yet, which is implemented in the module
+`Gist.Simple`.

 We need to complicate it for various reasons.
 Since we want pretty-printing,
 `String` is a bad output type; for now I'm using